alex-w/HYG-Database/athyg/README.md

 I chose the Tycho-2 catalog for this purpose.
 The Tycho-2 catalog's size (~2.5M records) and coverage (essentially complete to V = 11, mostly complete to V = 11.5) makes it suitable for many current applications.
 It's large enough to be comprehensive for all but the deepest charts, but small enough to be manageable in fairly simple applications.

 Tycho-2 (released in 2000) is only slightly younger than HIPPARCOS, so the idea was to combine it with the newer Gaia DR3 results (2020-2022) whenever feasible.
-This gives us high-quality distance information for over 2M stars instead of the lower-precision results from HIPPARCOS for 0.1M.
+This gives high-quality distance information for over 2M stars instead of the lower-precision results from HIPPARCOS for 0.1M.
 Adding Gaia results to Tycho-2 gives an "Augmented" Tycho-2 dataset (AT), which is the basis for most stars in the new catalog.

 By merging AT with HYG, the "classical" IDs and names for a large number of Tycho / Gaia stars are also available.
 The result is AT-HYG.

 ### Download Format

 The full catalog, even when compressed, is too large for simple hosting in this repository.
-It is currently split into 2 components, which should be downloaded, uncompressed, and concatenated, e.g. (Linux command for version 2.0):
+It is currently split into 2 components, which should be downloaded, uncompressed, and concatenated, e.g. (Linux command for version 2.1):

-`cat athyg_v20-1.csv athyg_v20-2.csv > athyg_v20.csv`
+`cat athyg_v21-1.csv athyg_v21-2.csv > athyg_v21.csv`

 The full CSV can then be imported into the database tool of your choosing.

 ### Current Version:

-The current version of AT-HYG is version v2.0 (v2/athyg_v20-*.csv.gz).
+The current version of AT-HYG is version v2.1 (v2/athyg_v21-*.csv.gz).

-#### Changes from version 1.x:
+#### Changes from version 2.0:

-Version 2.0 adds 3D velocity data to the data in version 1.1.

-The new fields are:

-* `rv`: The radial velocity in km/sec.
-* `rv_src`: The source for the radial velocity.
-* `pm_ra`, `pm_dec`: Proper motion in right ascension and declination respectively, in milliarcseconds per year. `pm_ra` has already been adjusted by cos(declination) to convert to true milliarcseconds.
-* `pm_src`: The source for the proper motion.
-* `vx`,`vy`,`vz`: The Cartesian coordinates for the velocity, in km/sec.
-The coordinate system is the same as for `x0`,`y0`,`z0`.

-The source field names are:

-* `G_R2`: Gaia data release 2
-* `G_R3`: Gaia data release 3
-* `T`: Tycho-2
-* `HIP`: HIPPARCOS
-* `HYG`: Source catalogs for HYG values.
-For proper motions this is normally HIP, but for radial velocities, it can be Yale BSC, Gliese, or the Wilson Evans Batten (Henry Draper cross-reference) catalog of radial velocities.
-These were not historically differentiated during the HYG build, but in general the newer W.E.B. catalog data was preferred.
-* `GJ`: Gliese (Gliese-Jahreiss)
+##### Color index ("ci") field

+Version 2.1 adds a color index ("CI") field to the database.
+The color index comes either from Tycho-2 data ("mag_src" field = "T") or from HYG ("mag_src" field predominantly "HIP", a few "GJ" [Gliese] values).

+The main difference between the Tycho-2 data and the other sources is Tycho-2 used slightly different magnitude measurements.
+HIPPARCOS and the older HYG sources used the common 20th-century "B" and "V" filter types for their measurements.
+Tycho-2 used "BT" and "VT", which are close to, but not exactly the same as, B and V respectively.
+The "ci" field for the "T" magnitue source is therefore BT-VT rather than B-V.

+For stars with either color index (B-V or BT-VT) close to 0, the differences are minimal, but for stars where VT is significantly smaller (i.e., brighter) than BT, the Tycho-2 BT-VT is noticeably larger than B-V. It is about 0.1 units higher for Sunlike (main sequence, spectral type G) stars and 0.25-0.3 for main-sequence M stars.

+##### Additional data from SIMBAD lookups

+In previous versions of AT-HYG, a subset of HYG stars with Gliese IDs were run through data lookups in SIMBAD to get additional HYG-Tycho 2 cross-references and also improved parallax values from Gaia-DR2 or -DR3.
+This process was expanded to include proper motions and radial velocities in AT-HYG v2.1, adding a number of velocities that were missing or lower-quality in AT-HYG v2.0.

-##### Details on velocity calculations
+#### Details on velocity calculations

 The vast majority of proper motion data came from Gaia DR3, with HIP and Tycho-2 providing a few values, especially for stars too bright to have been measured by Gaia.
 A small number of HYG stars only in the Gliese catalog kept their proper motion values from that catalog.